 Long-acting, progestin-only methods

-Both the progesterone-IUD (Mirena) and the under-the-skin implant (Nexplanon) provide a steady, low-dose of progestin.
+Both the intrauterine device (IUD), Mirena, and the under-the-skin implant, Nexplanon, provide a steady, low-dose of progestin.
 Progestin is a hormonal medication that keeps the lining of the uterus healthy and reduces menstrual bleeding.
 The IUD works for 5 years and the implant works for 3 years.
-Either method can be removed at any time.
+We can remove either method at any time.

-The pediatric experts in the Department of Gynecology place a strong emphasis on communicating with adolescents and their families in caring and sensitive way, whether you are a teen coming or the parent of a child we’re treating.
-We recognize that the teenage years are a difficult time in a young woman's life, and struggling with irregular periods and obesity as a result of PCOS can be very challenging.
+The experts in the Department of Pediatric and Adolescent Gynecology place a strong emphasis on communicating with patients in a caring and sensitive way, whether you are a teen coming or the parent of a child we’re treating.
+We recognize that the teenage years can be a difficult time in a young woman's life and struggling with irregular periods and obesity as a result of PCOS can be very challenging.
 We not only provide expert medical treatment and considerate care but we can also help with the added stress that PCOS can cause.

 Although PCOS is a common condition, the diagnosis and management of adolescents with PCOS is very different from adults.
-It requires a unique expertise and medical training in pediatric healthcare that all our doctors have.
-By combining the efforts of health professionals from several different departments, including gynecology, endocrinology, dermatology, psychology, lifestyle medicine and nutrition are needed to effectively manage this condition and move on to a healthier, happier life.
+It requires the unique expertise and medical training in pediatric healthcare that all our doctors have.
+By combining the efforts of health professionals from different departments like gynecology, endocrinology, dermatology, psychology, lifestyle medicine and nutrition, we can help you or your child effectively manage this condition and move on to a healthier, happier life.

-The multidisciplinary PCOS Clinic at Children's Colorado provides you and your daughter with direct access to the all of these medical specialists at one location, in order to ensure your teen is receiving not only the best care possible, but that treatment is tailored specifically to her individual needs.
+The multidisciplinary PCOS Clinic at Children's Colorado provides you or your child direct access to all these medical specialists at one location to ensure the best care possible and provide treatment tailored for you or your child’s individual needs.